hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 The characters with odd index are => 'tig htsol tbcm!'
 The last five characters are      => 'come!'

-String in uppercase: STRING, WHAT SHOULD IT BECOME!
+TEXT in uppercase: STRING, WHAT SHOULD IT BECOME!
-String in lowercase: string, what should it become!
+TEXT in lowercase: string, what should it become!

 String starts with 'Str'.
 Good!
 String ends with 'ome!'.
 Good!